melaniehuang/creative-coding-studio/course-material/week-03.md

 Local variables will be useful soon.
 However, for now, make sure you’re declaring your variables at the top of your program, outside of any function.

+### Exercise
-### Make a global variable called ‘s’ and use it to increment or decrement the size of your ellipse!
+Make a global variable called ‘s’ and use it to increment or decrement the size of your ellipse!

 ## Joan Miró
 A close friend of Alexander Calder was [Joan Miró](https://en.wikipedia.org/wiki/Joan_Mir%C3%B3), a Spanish painter, sculptor, and ceramicist.
 Though divided by an ocean and World War II, they created continued on remarkably like-minded trajectories.
 And if you like one, I can guarentee you'll probably like the other ;)